PulseTile/PulseTile-React-Showcase-Generator/README.md

 If any errors occur during generator work you should remove project directory and repeat generator command.

+# Silver plugin TopThreeThings

+This sub-generator clones silver TopThreeThings plugin from GitHub to **plugins/** directory in the project;

+If any errors occur during generator work you should remove **plugins/TopThreeThings/** directory and repeat generator command.

+If you want to remove TopThreeThings plugin you should remove **plugins/TopThreeThings/** directory and run command  **_yo helm-phr:update_**

+# Silver plugin Vaccinations

+This sub-generator clones silver Vaccinations plugin from GitHub to **plugins/** directory in the project;

+If any errors occur during generator work you should remove **plugins/Vaccinations/** directory and repeat generator command.

+If you want to remove Vaccinations plugin you should remove **plugins/Vaccinations/** directory and run command  **_yo helm-phr:update_**

+# Silver plugin Feeds

+This sub-generator clones silver Vaccinations plugin from GitHub to **plugins/** directory in the project;

+If any errors occur during generator work you should remove **plugins/Feeds/** directory and repeat generator command.

+# All silver plugins

+This sub-generator clone all silver plugins from GitHub-repository.

+# All bronze plugins

+This sub-generator clone all bronze plugins from GitHub-repository.

+# All carbon plugins

+This sub-generator clone all carbon plugins from GitHub-repository.

+# Bronze plugin PROMs

+This sub-generator clones bronze PROMs plugin from GitHub to **plugins/** directory in the project.

+The directory **plugins/PROMs/RecordsOfTable/** moves to **src/components/form-fields/**.

+If you want to remove PROMs plugin you should:
+ - remove **src/components/form-fields/RecordsOfTable/** directory;
+ - remove **plugins/PROMs/** directory;
+ - run command  **_yo helm-phr:update_**

 # Environment

 Before installing the Generator, you will need the following: